Consensys/mythx-docs/docs/index.md

 ## Getting the Mythril API version number

-If you want to see what the current Mythril API version string is, issue a HTTP GET resquest to the URL `mythril/vi/version`:
+If you want to see what the current Mythril API version string is, issue a HTTP GET request to the URL `mythril/vi/version`:

 ```console